tubiz/woo-paystack/readme.txt

 == Changelog ==

+= 5.7 - January 13, 2021 =
+* New: Add additional payment channels to the custom gateways
+* New: Add redirect payment option
+* New: Add option to autocomplete order after successful payment
+* Misc: Add deprecate notice for Inline Embed payment option
+* Fix: The default gateway should display only the payment channel(s) set on the Paystack settings page
+* Tweak: WooCommerce 4.9 compatibility.

 = 5.6.4 - September 29, 2020 =
 *   Fix: Use order currency when paying for an order and not the store currency